-Pick one of the following and write a (very) brief story or anecdote in which it serves as an "information technology"
+Pick one of the following and write a (very) brief story or anecdote in which it serves as an "information technology," perhaps in conjunction with other things.
+Try to make your stories ingenious without being completely implausible.
+Bring your answer to class for discussion (but no need to hand them in).

-a necktie
+- a necktie

-a blanket
+- a blanket

-a glass of water

-a rubber duckie
+- a rubber duckie

-a moustache
+- a can of beans

-a lemon
+- a lemon

-the age of information
+age of information